Infosys CEO says has 'pretty strong' order pipeline

 BANGALORE Infosys, India's No.2 software services exporter, has a pretty strong pipeline and expects the number of large order wins in the current quarter to be in line with the previous quarter, chief executive S. D. Shibulal said.

-He also said on Monday the company's 100 largest customers had finalised spending plans for 2012 and that their budgets were generally unchanged from the previous calendar year.
+He also said on Monday the company's 100 largest customers had finalized spending plans for 2012 and that their budgets were generally unchanged from the previous calendar year.

 "I would at this point maintain that it is flat year-on-year," he said in a telephone interview.